Time heals a broken heart, but spirituality heals a broken relationship

 2. Spirituality helps to let go

 How many times have you had a fight with your partner and wished if only you did not have to deal with this moron?
 Every relationship will see these episodes and mine is no exception.
-With spirituality I have learnt to let go and forgive as well as forget.
-It teaches you to respect the other person as a soul who is similar to yours, just that it resides in a body that may be different to you.
+With spirituality, I have learnt to let go and forgive as well as forget.
+It teaches you to respect the other person as a soul who is similar to yours, just that it resides in a body that may be different from you.

 To give you another example, my cousin who got married at 34 always led his life on the path of spirituality.
 It was so intense that he even decided to give up worldly pleasures and take “sanyaas”.
-However due to societal pressures, he finally got married.
+However, due to societal pressures, he finally got married.
 His wife explains that they have been able to strengthen their bond only because their values, beliefs, principles are compatible due to the spiritual path of being grounded they have taken.
 I am not sure how sexually compatible they are, but I know for sure that they will stand by each other in thick and thin.

 3. Stop shadow boxing

 The spiritual path leads you to attain an inner quiet, that tells you to cut the drama out.
 Instead of tiring yourself by allowing negative thoughts about your partner, you can meditate, do some gardening or whatever that brings your body, soul and mind together.
-In my case I started learning the piano and it made my inner self shut up and make way to bring me closer to my partner.
+In my case, I started learning the piano and it made my inner self shut up and make way to bring me closer to my partner.
 I also started chanting “mantras” to quiet my inner voice and thereby learnt the true sense of “this too shall pass”.

 In many cases, spirituality is misunderstood as giving up on love and focusing on your soul to attain a higher state of mind.
 But if you can use it to bring your soul closer to your partner’s then there is nothing to lose but only to gain a lot of love, affection, companionship and joy in your married life or love relationship.